Bradley Last

-Bradley 'Brad' G. Last is an American politician and a Republican member of the Utah House of Representatives representing District 71 since January 1, 2003.
+Bradley 'Brad' G. Last is an American politician and a former Republican member of the Utah House of Representatives representing District 71.

 Education and career

 Last earned his bachelor's degree and MBA from the University of Utah.
 Representative Last lives in Hurricane, Utah, where he works as the Vice President of Development at Utah Tech University.
 Last also served on the Washington County Board of Education from 1994 until 2002.